 Understanding the evolution of the Earth and how it works as a system

 The Department’s mission is to advance our understanding and prediction capability of processes that govern the evolution of System Earth: Earth’s structure, and the internal workings and surface processes, that determine its evolution and current dynamic state.
-Our scientists study the Earth (and other planets) on scales from the molecular to the planetary, and from its birth about 4500 million years ago to the present-day, including the origin and evolution of life.
+Our scientists study the Earth (and other planets) on scales from the molecular to the planetary scale and from the microsecond to the geological time scale, from its birth about 4500 million years ago to the present-day, including the origin and evolution of life.
+As a part of this, we train the next generation, i.e. educate undergraduate and graduate students and guide early career scientists, not only in performing and advancing sciences, but also in disseminating and utilising Earth Sciences to address societal challenges.
 We strive to understand the processes that give rise to its immense riches of life and natural resources.

-Our research is based on the core Earth Sciences disciplines of geochemistry, geology, geophysics, (marine) biogeosciences and hydrogeology.
-These disciplines collaborate in our four main research areas:
+Our research is rooted in the core Earth Sciences disciplines of geochemistry, geology, geophysics, (marine) biogeosciences and hydrogeology.
+Crossing these boundaries, our main focus is on four major aspects of the natural Earth: